 If you don’t want to eat the flax seed on top of your food you can hide it in your meals:

-- Add to your smoothie in the morning.
+- Add ground flaxseed to your smoothie in the morning.

-- Add to the plant milk before pouring onto your cereal in the morning.
+- Mix ground flaxseed into your plant milk before pouring onto your breakfast cereal.

 - Bake it into your bread/cake/pancake recipe.